 A student who has received an "Ohio Academic Scholarship" may transfer to another eligible Ohio institution of higher education provided that the student notifies the chancellor in writing or by email about the transfer no later than fifteen days before the end of the academic term which precedes the term in which the transfer will be effective.

 If an "Ohio Academic Scholarship" recipient discontinues full-time attendance during a term because of illness or other cause deemed satisfactory by the chancellor, the student may either claim a prorated payment for the period of actual attendance or waive payment for that term.
 A term for which prorated payment is made shall be considered as a scholarship received for a full term.
 A term for which payment is waived shall not be considered a term for which a scholarship was received.

 If a student withdraws or drops below full-time enrollment during a term after the scholarship payment has been made, the student will return the unused portion of the scholarship to the chancellor.
 The amount due will be prorated on a weekly basis.
-For example, if a student attending a ten-week quarter-system school withdraws from the school or drops below twelve credit hours of coursework in the seventh week of classes, the student will refund three-tenths of three hundred thirty-three dollars, or one hundred dollars to the board of regents.
+For example, if a student attending a ten-week quarter-system school withdraws from the school or drops below twelve credit hours of coursework in the seventh week of classes, the student will refund three-tenths of three hundred thirty-three dollars, or one hundred dollars to the department of higher education.